“Wear gratitude like a cloak and it will feed every corner of your life.”

 - I am grateful for this blog and the ability to share what I can offer with the world.

-- Thank you for everything that I have lived through and everything that I will live through.
+- I am grateful for everything that I have lived through and everything that I will live through.

 Gratitude is a sacred portal.